val9299/mlops-zoomcamp/02-homework-wandb/README.md

     - data source: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 ## Pre-requirements to run the code
-- Go into 02-homework-wandb folder (if not already)
+- Go into homework 2 wandb folder (if not already)
     ```
     cd 02-homework-wandb
     ```